 Plus, there are so many onboard activities to go to instead of just the pool.
 Think Bingo, family games or movies!
 Often, one of the theaters had a matinee of the evening show, so we attended that instead of watching it after dinner (we had the early dinner, late show).

 Admittedly, I packed more for our seven-day cruise than I did for three weeks in Europe.
 It was just the combination of shoes, formal attire, costumes, evening and daywear, in addition to all the fish extender gifts.

 It took me forever to pack because I didn’t want to miss anything.
 In the end, we could have just ordered room service!
 The only thing you really need is your passport and you are good to go.

-Are you stressed about what to wear?
+Are you stressed about what to wear and what the norm is for Disney Cruise attire?
 Do you have any more questions on the Disney Cruise dress code?
 If you have been on a cruise, did you pack more than you should have?

-For more Disney cruise tips, check out the below articles.
+For more family Disney cruise tips, check out the below articles.

 - How to Organize Your Disney Cruise Stateroom

 - Connect at Sea – How to Use the Disney Cruise Wifi